akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

    :linenos:
    :lines: 1-13

-Here, we create an import job which contains a single step `import`.
+Here we create an import job which contains a single step `import`.

 The default used step is ``Akeneo\Bundle\BatchBundle\Step\ItemStep``.

-An item step expects to be configured with 3 elements, a reader, a processor and a writer.
+An item step is configured with 3 elements, a reader, a processor and a writer.

-As seen previously, we can use existing elements, for didactic purpose let's create our own elements.
+As seen previously, we can use existing elements, but in this case, we will create our own elements so you will be able to do it by yourself when needed.

 During the development, a good practise is to use dummy elements as in this example: